 Justice – which enables us to develop an understanding of what is right and wrong and what is fair.

 Although we are a Church of England school, we welcome all children from the local community, whatever their faith.
-Collective worship takes place daily – as a whole school three times a week, as a Key Stage once a week and as a class once a week.
-The focus of worhsip is broadly Christian in character but often deals with general themes linked to personal and social education.
+Collective worship takes place daily – as a whole school three times a week and in class.
+The focus of worship is broadly Christian in character but often deals with general themes linked to personal and social education.
 Prayers and reflection time is also built into the curriculum daily.

 Children visit St. Paul’s church for all the major festivals of the Church year.